 the most powerful individual being the Bishop of Rome.

-B. The Fourth to Sixth Centuries
+The Fourth to Sixth Centuries

-The next centuries were to contrast the earlier
+The next centuries were to contrast the earlier ones.

-This changed dramatically.
-The turning point came
+changed dramatically.
+The turning point came when

-when Emperor Constantine was "converted"
+Emperor Constantine was "converted" to Christianity.

-to Christianity.
-After several convincing religious
+After several convincing religious experiences, the

 Constantine pronounced freedom of worship for all